MESuRS-Lab/Covid-sick-leave/README.md

     - Symptomatic incidence
     - Probability of having a close contact by age and by region

-<br> Of note, data concerning close contacts was a personal communication and thus we do not have the permission to share.
+<br> Of note, Socialcov data (the social contact survey) were shared via personal communication and thus we do not have the permission to share.
 - **Plots**
 <br> This folder contains the figures of the main text and and the Supplementary material.
 - **Plots_extras**